Empowering partnerships between developers, landowners, communities and planning authorities.

 SUMMIT OVERVIEW

-As the global transition to renewable energy accelerates, Battery Energy Storage Systems (BESS) have become essential for enhancing grid reliability and managing intermittent energy sources.
-However, the rapid growth of the BESS sector brings significant responsibilities related to safety, sustainability, and local community acceptance.
+As the global transition to renewable energy accelerates, Battery Energy Storage Systems (BESS) have become essential for enhancing grid reliability and managing intermittent energy resources.
+Yet the rapid expansion of the BESS sector also brings significant responsibilities related to safety, sustainability, and local community acceptance.

 KEY TOPICS INCLUDE